gspiga/gspiga.github.io/_posts/2024-03-06-WellsFargoAutographJourney.md

       url: "https://unsplash.com"
 ---

-Wells Fargo has announced their new Autograph Journey card.
+Wells Fargo has announced their Autograph Journey card, a new addition to the Autograph collection.
+While the original Autograph card was quite strong in its earning categories, it misses one major advantage, transfer partners.
+This is where the Journey comes in, introducing new airlines to transfer points to, new earning categories, and an annual credit.

 Over the past year, I have taken a strong interest in the Credit Card Market, especially when it comes to traveling.